noelalejandro/noelalejandro.github.io/README.md

 - smoothing
 - frequency

-In its current form, Rhodonea.amxd automatically takes an audio signal input to modulate RGB values.
+#### In its current form, Rhodonea.amxd automatically takes an audio signal input to modulate RGB values.
 In later Iterations, I hope to implement an auto/manual function for more control of the overall color.
 This device is a derivative of code by [Umut Eldem](https://github.com/umutreldem/hearing-glass/tree/main/tutorials), licensed under GNU General Public LIcense v3 (GPL 3.0).

+### Install Rhodonoea.amxd
+####
+1. Follow the link to the [Rhodonea.amxd](https://github.com/noelalejandro/Max/blob/main/Rhodonea.amxd) repository
+2. Copy raw contents
+3. Open Ableton Live Suite (compatible with version 10 or later)
+4. Navigate to Max for Live in Live's browser
+5. Expand the Max Audio Effect tab
+6. Double-click the Max Audio Effect device
+7. Press the Edit Button on the Device Title Bar
+8. Press cmd+a and delete the contents
+9. Press cmd+v to paste raw code
+10. Save in Presentation Mode